Tiffany P. Cunningham

 Tiffany Patrice Cunningham (born May 27, 1976) is a United States circuit judge of the United States Court of Appeals for the Federal Circuit.

 Education

-After graduating from the Roeper School in Bloomfield Hills, Michigan, Cunningham received her Bachelor of Science degree in chemical engineering from the Massachusetts Institute of Technology in 1998 and her Juris Doctor from Harvard Law School in 2001.
+After graduating from the Roeper School in Bloomfield Hills, Michigan, Cunningham received her Bachelor of Science degree in chemical engineering from the Massachusetts Institute of Technology (MIT) in 1998 and her Juris Doctor from Harvard Law School in 2001.

 Career

 Cunningham began her legal career as a law clerk to Judge Timothy B. Dyk of the United States Court of Appeals for the Federal Circuit from 2001 to 2002.
 In 2002, she joined the Chicago office of Kirkland & Ellis as an associate, and was elevated to partner in 2007, where she remained until 2014.
 From 2014 to 2021, she was a partner at Perkins Coie in Chicago, where she was a member of the patent litigation practice and served on the 17-member executive committee of the firm.
 She is also a registered patent attorney before the United States Patent and Trademark Office.